chrisdickinson/ormnomnom/docs/ref/dao.md

 Given a function and an object describing the columns the backing table has, ormnomnom will return a "data access object," or **"DAO"**.
 The DAO exposes all of the functionality that ormnomnom provides.
-Primarily, the DAO provides access to [QuerySets](./queryset.md), which represent postgres operations as a set of their results.
+Primarily, the DAO provides access to [QuerySets][ref-queryset], which represent postgres operations as a set of their results.

 ## Public API